tolitius/gblog/README.md

 ...
 ```

-we would need 2 pieces of data from the above: a root token and a host address:
+we would need 2 pieces of data from the above, a root token and a host address:

 ```bash
 export VAULT_TOKEN=75de9b20-16fa-5a1e-2e9a-39c86caef504
 export VAULT_ADDR='http://127.0.0.1:8200'
 ```

-again, this could be done on a _different_ machine and with more unseal keys, etc..
+In production this would be done on a _different_ machine (or potentially a Vault cluster) and with more unseal keys, etc..

 ## Clone, Configure, Run